PR77/68000_Relocator_FLASH_Kickstart/README.md

 ![ROM Kickstart 3.1](/Images/Kickstart3.1.jpg)

 ### How It Works
 In principle the operation is fairly simple.
 A CPLD is used to switch between the ROM Kickstart on the Motherboard or the Flash Kickstart on the CPU Relocator.
 Switching is performed by an active /RESET (CTRL-A-A) without interruption for longer than 1 second.
 Shorter /RESET durations will simply just reset the Amiga.
-After a POR (Power On Reset) by default the Flash Kickstart on the CPU Relocator will be used.
+After a POR (Power On Reset) by default the Kickstart on the Motherboard will be used.

 #### ROM based Kickstart
 When ROM Kickstart is being used, the hardware simply passed /AS to the Amiga Motherboard to allow GARY perform the address decode and chip select of the internal ROM.
 During this process, the Flash Kickstart is simply not used - except when programming.
-A Zorro II space of 512K is  requested and allocated by the Amiga which maps to the Flash devices.
+A Zorro II space of 512K or 1MB (depending on jumper) is requested and allocated by the Amiga which maps to the Flash devices.

 When programming the Flash devices, access is via this Zorro II space.
 Programming of the Flash devices can only be performed when ROM Kickstart is being used.